ehrlz/non-photorealistic-rendering/README.md

 ### Pixel shading

 Postprocessing effect that discretizates the render in pixels with customizable size.

+### Pixel texture rendering

+Shader that pixelates the texture that is applied to a model.

 ## Credits
 This software uses [imgui](https://github.com/ocornut/imgui) to handle user interactions with the scenes params.